EhudMarchi/Todo-List-Flutter-App/README.md

 • Allow users to mark tasks as completed.

 • Provide an option to delete tasks from the list.
-Implement the necessary code to achieve this functionality.

 • Store all data locally